Safwat El-Sherif: Career in politics

 El Sherif had a long career in politics.
 He started as member of the Muslim Brotherhood group before the 1952 revolution when he was still a high school and military academy student.
 He then moved to the new party of Masr Alfatah after the 1952 revolution.
 This party was the ruling political party.
 During the following years the party's name changed from one political stage to the other but he kept the membership till it became the National Democratic party.

 In 2001, he was member of NDP Developing Committee and as of September 2002 he became NDP Secretary-General.
-Since 2004 El-Sherif held the position of Speaker of the Shura Council and the President of the Supreme Press Council till he resigned from NDP on 29 January 2011.
+Since 2004 El-Sherif held the position of Speaker of the Shura Council and the president of the Supreme Press Council till he resigned from NDP on 29 January 2011.
 He was later accused of killing youth on 2 February but the court acquitted him of all charges.

-The court said the reasons for its ruling: "The court did not rest assured to witnesses in the case; where were all hearsay and their offspring grudges between the defendants and witnesses, as a result of partisan differences and because of the parliamentary elections."

-The court added that «some of the witnesses were registered dangerous, according to the criminal status their own.

-The Court noted that the case devoid of any witness sight reassured him, and the Court confirmed that it is satisfied to the testimony of Gen. Hassan Ruwaini, who said he did not register any deaths at Tahrir square during those two days.
-And his forces did not find any weapons with the defendants who were arrested in Tahrir, and who have been prosecuted militarily in Case 118 for the year 2011 military east of Cairo, and that the court reviewed the case papers and documents and examined them herself, and found no sufficient evidence to convict the accused.

-The Court noted that, despite the raised around Callback by some of the defendants, but that did not stop her from realization of justice; «obedience to the words of God" O ye who believe! stand out firmly for Allah, as witnesses to fair dealing, and let not the hatred of others to you make you swerve to wrong and depart from justice.
-Be just: that is next to piety: and fear Allah.
-For Allah is well-acquainted with all that ye do.".

-The Court explained that the rest of the prosecution witnesses against the accused, has been jailed on charges of perjury.

 In September 2020, the Cassation Court upheld a 3-year prison sentence against him and a $6.3m fine.